MrPineappleStudio/Reddit-Player-One/README.md

 Requirements: What resources and/or procedures are required to perform the action perform the action..
 Limitations: What rules place limits on the action’s frequency or effect? (e.g., cool down period).
 Feedback: What, if anything lets players know they performed the action successfully?
 Reward: What does the player receive or accomplish for performing the action. (e.g., resources).

+Walking:
+Joystick?
+Swing arms?
+Teleport?

+Enter Mini game:
+How?

 # Resources
 Examples of Resources: Action Points, Score, Lives, Health, Money, Building Materials, Mana